Request Access to Climatiqs data tool kit.

 Here are some of the major sources of errors:

-• Homogenisation: IOTs are synthetically constructed databases from several underlying data sources and different methods of homogenisation can introduce uncertainty into final outputs (see Timmer et al., 2015)
+• Homogenization: IOTs are synthetically constructed from several underlying data sources.
+Different methods of homogenization can introduce uncertainty into final outputs (see Timmer et al., 2015)

 • Input data uncertainty: Emissions data for the Environmental Extensions of the IOTs are usually obtained from UNFCCC National Inventory Reports or verified open databases like EDGAR (Crippa et al. 2022).
 Macroeconomic data is usually obtained from national statistics reports for each country.
 The reliability of such data can vary from region to region, which directly impacts the calculation of EFs.

-• Heterogeneity of data quality: Some countries, because of the limited data availability, are aggregated into “Rest of the World regions,” sometimes covering entire continents.
+• Heterogeneity of data quality: Some countries, because of the limited data availability, are aggregated into “Rest of the World regions” that sometimes cover entire continents.
 For example, in EXIOBASE, Africa (other than Egypt and South Africa) is considered a single region.
 This affects the granularity of derived emission factors.

 • Industry/product averages: Spend-based emission factors are based on the average emission intensity of all industry/products in a given category.
 In reality, of course, emissions vary by product and supplier.